fracorco/mokip-storage/README.md

 ## Repository organization
 This repository consists of a multi-module Maven project with 3 modules:
-* `mokip-storage-backend` - the implementation of MoKiP backend, in Java 8
+* `mokip-storage-backend` - the implementation of MoKiP backend, providing the Java 8 classes TraceStorer, TraceConverter, and Inferencer used in MokiP
-* `mokip-storage-functions` - optional additional RDF4J SPARQL functions for use with MoKiP (used in ProMo, not in the evaluation)
+* `mokip-storage-functions` - optional additional RDF4J SPARQL functions for use with MoKiP (not used in the evaluation)
 * `mokip-storage-evaluation` - evaluation code, consisting of a Java synthetic trace simulator, query and population test drivers, plus some python scripts managing the evaluation workflow

 ## How to compile